carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 -The `-o` flag gives the name of the output file you want.

 #### 9. Index the reference with samtools
 In order to visualize your mapping, you have to **index your reference**.
-Yes, again.
-This time with samtools instead of bowtie2.
-(NOTE: you only need to do this step if you're going to visualize your mapping, as we're about to do now.
+Because indexing is SO MUCH FUN.
+This time we are indexing with samtools instead of bowtie2.

+(**NOTE!!**: you only need to do this step if you're going to visualize your mapping with IGV, as we're about to do now.
 In the future, if you don't intend to visualize your mapping, then you don't need to bother with this step.)

 ```
 samtools faidx toy_dataset_contig_for_mapping.fasta